ivonams/cargo-sprint-fe/replit.md

     - Drawer: Bottom-sliding drawer component for mobile-friendly interactions
     - Dropdown Menu: Compact menu for actions and navigation with separators and labels
     - Form: Form component with validation using React Hook Form and Zod schema validation
+    - Hover Card: Popup card that displays additional information when hovering over an element
   - All components use CargoSprint DS design tokens, follow Material Design 3 principles, and include proper accessibility features
 - Comprehensive documentation in `design_guidelines.md`